Transition Blog: Life in Toronto

 - The Royal Ontario Museum is not only practically on campus, but it's free with your T-Card on Tuesdays!
 Bring your notes and study amongst dinosaurs, or distract yourself from stress by running through the bat cave in the kid's section

-- Wednesday's after 3 are free for students at the Art Gallery of Ontario.
+- Wednesday's after 6pm are free at the Art Gallery of Ontario.
 Spending the evening amongst art is a great way to break up the week

-- If you're looking for savings on food - try Insomnia (near Bloor and Bathurst) - a comfort food restaurant that offers 20% off during weekdays to students.
-They're open until 2 AM to satisfy your late-night study session hunger
+- If you're looking for savings on food - try Insomnia (near Bloor and Bathurst) - a comfort food restaurant that opens until 2 AM, 7days/week to satisfy your late-night study session hunger

 - If you're looking to go to any Toronto attractions, check in with the UTSU, as they offer a variety of discount passes to Canada's Wonderland, Ripley's and more throughout the year